pgovers/oscar-wagtail-demo/TUTORIAL.md

   - How to add Oscar to an existing Wagtail site
   - CRUD Oscar Categories in Wagtail
-  - Select Products in Wagtail's streamfields.
+  - Select Products in Wagtail's streamfields

 # Prerequisites